Skip to main content

 • Make a viewing appointment at the property.
 If you can meet the landlord or letting agent at the property it will give you a chance to ask questions about the rent due date, or their procedure for reporting and acting on disrepair for instance.
 It will also give you an opportunity to judge how well your relationship with the landlord or letting agent will be.
 You may get the chance to ask other tenants about their experiences

-Remember, all deposits should now be protected under the deposit protection scheme.
+Remember, all deposits should now be protected under the Tenancy Deposit Scheme.